Rare virus linked to rodents kills two in Utah

-SALT LAKE CITY (Reuters) - Two people in Utah have died following exposure to hantavirus, a rare but deadly disease of the lungs spread by rodents, health officials said on Tuesday.
+SALT LAKE CITY, June 5 (Reuters) - Two people in Utah have died following exposure to hantavirus, a rare but deadly disease of the lungs spread by rodents, health officials said on Tuesday.

 The fatalities, the first from the virus in the state since 2009, occurred over the last four weeks in central Utah’s Millard County and in Salt Lake County, said Rebecca Wood, an official at the Utah Department of Health.